hiroshi75/readthis/README.md

 # ReadThis MCP Server

+## Background and Motivation

+When developing applications with AI agents using modern libraries like LangChain or LangGraph, we often encounter a significant challenge: AI models lack knowledge of the latest APIs and documentation.
+These libraries evolve rapidly, with new features and API changes that aren't reflected in the AI's training data.

+While one solution is to include API documentation in prompts, this approach quickly becomes cumbersome and inefficient.
+It requires constant manual updates and consumes valuable token space that could be used for more specific instructions.

+The ReadThis MCP server was developed to address these limitations.
+It provides AI agents with direct access to the most current library documentation during software development, allowing them to write more accurate and up-to-date code without requiring extensive prompt engineering.

+## Overview

 This MCP server is a tool that allows AI agents to access the latest library documentation during software development.
 It retrieves documentation from the web as specified in the `manuals.json` file placed in the user's project and adds it to the AI's context.

 ## manuals.json Format